-- Youth Benefits: The participatory budget fosters a sense of empowerment within the community overall, including the engaged youth.
-When youth see the tangible changes that result from their input, it reinforces their belief in their ability to influence local development. - Municipality benefits: Municipalities stand to gain in terms of trust from the local community due to the open, inclusive, and highly transparent process created.
+Youth Benefits: The participatory budget fosters a sense of empowerment within the community overall, including the engaged youth.
+When youth see the tangible changes that result from their input, it reinforces their belief in their ability to influence local development.

+Benefits for Municipalities: Municipalities stand to gain in terms of trust from the local community due to the open, inclusive, and highly transparent process created.
 This transparency not only reassures residents about the responsible use of public funds but also helps build a stronger bond between the local government and the citizens it serves.
 Additionally, the municipality's efforts to actively empower the community, particularly youth, are likely to generate increased support.

 Potential Challenge: A common barrier, especially when starting with a youth participatory budget, may be to anticipate the needs of support from the targeted youth and be prepared with different means to respond to them.
-Also, a lack of knowledge on budgeting.
+Also, a lack of knowledge on budgeting, especially from a local authority perspective.